brettatoms/zodiac/README.md

 ### Render JSON

-Return a vector from the response handler to  automatically convert the vector to an html response.
+Use the `zodiac.core/json-response` function to encode Clojure maps to JSON and return `application/json` HTTP responses.

 ``` clojure
 (ns myapp